A near-deadly desert attack, headed for trial next spring, throws light on the incredibly brutal underworld of racist skinheads

 'Hate and Discontent'

 Crow had a difficult pregnancy, and the couple fought constantly.
 The birth of their daughter, Hayley, in December 2003 did little to improve their relationship.
-"Man, I wish I could get away from that bitch," Shakofsky told fellow skinheads.
+"Man, I wish I could get away from that b----," Shakofsky told fellow skinheads.

 They finally split up six months later.
 Crow took the baby and moved back in with her parents.
 Shakofsky began dating Jessica Bruner, a divorcée with two children.
 Bruner was by her own account raised in the neo-Nazi movement and enjoyed spreading "hate and discontent," according to her online profile.